 Legal Basis

-Article 177 of the Federal Constitution, reserves to the Federal Government ownership of all hydrocarbon resources in the territory and territorial waters of Brazil, as well as the monopoly for exploration, production, refining, and transporting hydrocarbons, and the distribution of petroleum and petroleum products.
+Article 177 of the Federal Constitution reserves to the Federal Government ownership of all hydrocarbon resources in the territory and territorial waters of Brazil, as well as the monopoly for exploration, production, refining, and transporting hydrocarbons, and the distribution of petroleum and petroleum products.
 Law 9478 provides both statutory refinement of Article 177 as well as the legal means for the Federal Government to authorize and regulate concessions for these activities.
 One area specifically exempted from coverage in Law 9478, however, is gas distribution services, which are allocated as a monopoly to the individual state governments under Article 25 of the Federal Constitution.
 Law 9478 further establishes the National Energy Policy Council (“CNPE”), headed by the Minister of Mines and Energy (“MME”) and reporting directly to the President, and the National Petroleum Agency (“ANP”).
-The CNPEs role is to make and coordinate national energy policy.
+The CNPE’s role is to make and coordinate national energy policy.
 The ANP implements policies and laws, regulates the activities of the concessionaires involved in the activities specified in the Law, and adjudicates disputes among interested parties.
 Under Law 9478, which has among its goals the promotion of competition and the attracting of investments, the Federal Government can grant exploration and production concessions, authorize new refinery and natural gas treatment capacity, permit the import and export of hydrocarbons, and authorize new pipelines.
 Furthermore, all existing and new pipelines are open access under the law.

 Regulatory Basis

 Based on its authority under Law 9478, ANP has already published regulations governing open access on pipelines, the building of new transport pipelines, and for gas quality.
-Under the open access regulations, any transporter must publicly offer access to interested parties for available uncontracted firm capacity, responding within 15 days to any offers.
+Under the open access regulations, any transporter must publicly offer to interested parties access to available uncontracted firm capacity, and must respond within 15 days to any offers.
 Alternatively, transporters must respond within 30 days to any unsolicited offers to purchase firm capacity.
 For interruptible capacity, transporters must respond within seven days to offers.
 Firm shippers are forbidden from marketing their own interruptible capacity, but receive 90% of any interruptible tariff based on their pro-rata usage of firm capacity.

 Shippers that own more than 25% of the companies transporting their gas must provide downstream sales contracts proving usage of their reserved capacity.
 For such shippers, firm capacity in excess of that required for downstream contracts will be declared available uncontracted firm capacity.
 The ANP adjudicates all disputes related to pricing.